collective-soundworks/soundworks/README.md

 Feel welcome to open an [issue](https://github.com/collective-soundworks/soundworks/issues) or a PR if you find any inconsistency, error or missing information in the documentation.

+## Share with Us

+If you made an application using `soundworks` please let us know here: https://github.com/collective-soundworks/soundworks/discussions/61

 ## TypeScript Support

 Basic TypeScript support will be proposed in a (hopefully) near future.